vinosseur

 And no night out in London would be complete without a chance meeting and greeting with the great Jancis Robinson, who obviously also appreciates the sort of wines that Brawn is serving! respect!

-Category: 1 WINE, 9 WINE THOUGHTS, BRAWN!, natural (getting there)
+Category: 1 WINE, 9 WINE THOUGHTS, BRAWN!, natural wine (just about)

 2 comments